Methodological refinement of the submillimeter galaxy cross-correlation function measurements and their uncertainty estimation: Methodological aspects

 To avoid the choice of an angular separation limit, we performed a power-law fit that included a constant value, the IC correction.
 However, most of the algorithms we tested were unable to converge to a solution.
 The derived IC value was $13\times10^{-4}$, which was in agreement with the previously defined range.
 Nevertheless, it was not possible to estimate a robust uncertainty for this value.

-Next, we used theoretical estimates of the halo model (see paper II for details about the theoretical model) to account for all angular scales but avoiding the power-law shape, specially at large angular scales where the model should decline.
+Next, we used theoretical estimates of the halo model to account for all angular scales but avoiding the power-law shape, specially at large angular scales where the model should decline.
 To restrict the astrophysical parameters and to be as independent as possible from the considered cosmological model, we followed this analysis.
 Firstly, we performed a Maximum Likelihood Estimation (MLE) search for the astrophysical parameters using only the 1-halo range measurements and random uniform cosmological parameters.
 With these astrophysical parameters, we obtained the IC distribution for another 100 random uniform cosmological parameter sets, resulting in a mean value of $15\times10^{-4}$ with a dispersion of $13\times10^{-4}$.
 However, several cosmologies were found to be incompatible with our data, so we further restricted them to those providing IC values in the range of $7-18\times10^{-4}$, resulting in a mean value of $11\times10^{-4}$ and a dispersion of $3\times10^{-4}$.

 To test the sensitivity of our results to the assumed cosmological parameter distribution, we repeated the analysis using Gaussian random cosmological parameter sets based on the Planck ones \citep{PLANCK20} with a larger dispersion, $\sim0.05$.
 This resulted in a mean IC value of $13\times10^{-4}$ and a dispersion of $4\times10^{-4}$.
 Again, restricting the IC values to the range of $7-18\times10^{-4}$, we obtained a mean value of $13\times10^{-4}$ and a dispersion of $2\times10^{-4}$.